GALA: Group 1

 - Spend time prepping the area.
 This is like advertising dollars.
 Put down fresh pine straw.
 Replace flowers if needed.
 Cut the grass.
 Remove the dead leaves.

 - “Before” and “after” shots have the most impact.
-Take shots from the same angle with some sort of landmark in view to help with a visual reference.
-That makes the transformation easily apparent to the judges.
+Take shots from the same angle with some sort of landmark in view to help with a visual reference, making the transformation easily apparent to the judges.

 - Tell the story with your photos.
 Take a variety of shots, some from a distance, some medium and some close-ups for detail.